snehadesai1029/Desai-et-al.-2026/Proteomics/Scripts/README.md

 ## Contents

-- `scripts/` : Analysis scripts for preprocessing, differential expression analysis, WGCNA, and enrichment analysis as "Proteomics analysis".
+- `scripts/` : Analysis scripts for preprocessing, differential expression analysis, WGCNA, and enrichment analysis in Figure 5 and 6 as "Proteomics analysis".
 Analysis scripts for human and mouse comparisons in Figure 8.
 "Mouse and human proteomics comparison".

 ## Data Availability

-Source data can be made upon request for review, and will be made publicly available upon publication.
+Source data can be made available upon request for review, and will be made publicly available upon publication.

 ## Software